SonyaMoisset/BOOK-DESIGN-A-Book-Apart/README.md

 - Using HTML5 Today
 - Index

+### 2. CSS3 For Web Designers
+- Using CSS3 Today
+- Understanding CSS Transitions
+- Hover-Crafting with CSS3
+- Transforming the Message
+- Multiple Backgrounds
+- Enriching Forms

 #### Updates
 ##### 27/01/2016
 - Finished HTML5 For Web Designers | Chapter 1: A Brief History of Markup